-11 Times Kim Kardashian Has Publicly Defended Kanye West
+12 Times Kim Kardashian Has Publicly Defended Kanye West

 Since his triumphant Twitter return, the music man has been raising some eyebrows with his stream of posts, both political and personal in nature.

-We'll take you back to 11 times Kim has defended her man, starting with the most recent ones earlier today...
+We'll take you back to 11 other times Kim has defended her man, starting with last month's Twitter spree ...

 #1) April 25, 2018: Kim tweeted, "After many outlets reported that family members were concerned about Kanye's "erratic" behavior, Kim tweeted, "Mental Health is no joke and the media needs to stop spitting that out so casually.
 Bottom line."